rafaelktakahashi/multikeys/README.md

+This project is unmaintained.
+Feel free to clone and continue development as you see fit.

 # Introduction and Motivation
 Custom keyboard layouts are an option to those who want to expand the functionality of their keyboards, whether to type uncommon symbols or to define custom macros.
 Many applications for creating custom layouts exist, such as [AutoHotKey][AutoHotKey] and [Microsoft's Keyboard Layout Creator][MSKLC], with varying capabilities and learning curves.
 However, they are not capable of remapping more than one keyboard simultaneously.